MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/partitionoperator.md

 The partition operator partitions the records of its input table into multiple subtables according to values in a key column, runs a subquery on each subtable, and produces a single output table that is the union of the results of all subqueries.

-The partition operator supports several strategies, or modes, of subquery operation:
+The partition operator supports several strategies of subquery operation:

-* Native - use with an implicit data source with thousands of key partition values.
+* [Native](#native-strategy) - use with an implicit data source with thousands of key partition values.
-* Shuffle - use with an implicit source with millions of key partition values.
+* [Shuffle](#shuffle-strategy) - use with an implicit source with millions of key partition values.
-* Legacy - use with an implicit or explicit source for 64 or less key partition values.
+* [Legacy](#legacy-strategy) - use with an implicit or explicit source for 64 or less key partition values.

-**Native mode**
+## Native strategy

 This subquery is a tabular transformation that doesn't specify a tabular source.
 The source is implicit and is assigned according to the subtable partitions.
 It should be applied when the number of distinct values of the partition key is not large, roughly in the thousand.
-Use `hint.strategy=native` for this mode.
+Use `hint.strategy=native` for this strategy.
 There is no restriction on the number of partitions.

-**Shuffle mode**
+## Shuffle strategy

 This subquery is a tabular transformation that doesn't specify a tabular source.
 The source is implicit and will be assigned according to the subtable partitions.
-The mode applies when the number of distinct values of the partition key is large, in the millions.
-Use `hint.strategy=shuffle` for this mode.
+The strategy applies when the number of distinct values of the partition key is large, in the millions.
+Use `hint.strategy=shuffle` for this strategy.
 There is no restriction on the number of partitions.
-For more information about shuffle mode and performance, see [shuffle](shufflequery.md).
+For more information about shuffle strategy and performance, see [shuffle](shufflequery.md).

-**Native and shuffle mode operators**
+## Native and shuffle strategy operators

-The difference between `hint.strategy=native` and `hint.strategy=shuffle` is mainly to allow the caller to indicate the cardinality and execution mode of the sub-query, and can affect the execution time.
+The difference between `hint.strategy=native` and `hint.strategy=shuffle` is mainly to allow the caller to indicate the cardinality and execution strategy of the sub-query, and can affect the execution time.
 There is no other semantic difference between the two.

-For `native` and `shuffle` mode, the source of the sub-query is implicit, and cannot be referenced by the sub-query.
-This mode supports a limited set of operators: `project`, `sort`, `summarize`, `take`, `top`, `order`, `mv-expand`, `mv-apply`, `make-series`, `limit`, `extend`, `distinct`, `count`, `project-away`, `project-keep`, `project-rename`, `project-reorder`, `parse`, `parse-where`, `reduce`, `sample`, `sample-distinct`, `scan`, `search`, `serialize`, `top-nested`, `top-hitters` and `where`.
+For `native` and `shuffle` strategy, the source of the sub-query is implicit, and cannot be referenced by the sub-query.
+This stategy supports a limited set of operators: `project`, `sort`, `summarize`, `take`, `top`, `order`, `mv-expand`, `mv-apply`, `make-series`, `limit`, `extend`, `distinct`, `count`, `project-away`, `project-keep`, `project-rename`, `project-reorder`, `parse`, `parse-where`, `reduce`, `sample`, `sample-distinct`, `scan`, `search`, `serialize`, `top-nested`, `top-hitters` and `where`.

 Operators like `join`, `union`, `external_data`, `plugins`, or any other operator that involves table source that is not the subtable partitions, are not allowed.

-**Legacy mode**
+## Legacy strategy

 Legacy subqueries can use the following sources: